reconjohn/PtD/docs/code_req.md

 ### Land use code

 * Lot coverage, height, and yard setbaks (for single family, 4, 3, 15 and 5 ft for height, side, rear, and other structures)

+## Electrical code

+### Outside conduit
+If protection sections are not more than 10 ft or 10 % of  the circuit length, then free air ampacities can be used.
+NEC 310.15(A)(2)

+If 4 - 6 current carrying conductors are bundled in the same conduit, 80 % adjustment is needed for conduit fill.
+NEC Table 310.15(B)(3)(a)

+### Conduit fill
+NFPA 70 NEC, Article 310

+### Conduit type
+NFPA 70 NEC, Article 690

+### Conduit size
+NFPA 70 NEC, Article 300